“Cursed are we who inherit the blood of Caine.”

 Caroline: Caroline keeps her mouth shut.
 She resists swallowing mostly because the action is not anatomically required.
 The man’s presence chills her despite the still-warm blood coursing through her veins.

-She eyes the saber or a moment.
-It makes some sense, given how little impact bullets seemed to have, but dismemberment is still dismemberment.
+She eyes the sword or a moment.
+It makes some sense, given how little impact bullets seemed to have.
+Dismemberment is still dismemberment.
 She files the detail away.

 GM: The man’s piercing gaze rests on Caroline for a long moment before he speaks.
 His voice is cool and low.